Tangerine

 The Canteen Collective – day bit to you and me – hosts seven independent kitchens, a bakery, in-house coffee roastery, florist and wine store.
 Like a chic little orange village, all under one roof.

-The after-hours zone opens up into a live-music space, arthouse screening area and performance space, centred around the Grand Departures Bar which has 40 craft taps and a full martini-programme, including seven espresso-martini variants.
+The after-hours zone opens up into a live-music space, arthouse screening area and performance space, centred around the Grand Departures Bar which has 40 craft taps and a full martini-programme.
+Oh, and a neat line in ‘coupes’, which is apparently what they’re calling alcoholic slush puppies these days.

-It’s smart and exciting, without feeling like it’s trying too hard – a rare feat in Manchester 2025.
+The whole thing is smart and savvy, without feeling like it’s trying too hard – a rare feat in Manchester 2025.
 There’s the energy and buzz of places like Ramona and DIECAST, but with a more impressive range of goodies to eat and drink, plus a lot of very, very orange-coloured lighting.

 Proximity-wise, Tangerine fills that tricky gap between Spinningfields in Manchester and the Eagle Inn in Salford.
-Pleasingly, for the purposes of this write-up, conceptually it does too.
+Conceptually, it does too.

 It has the art-friendly, forward-thinking feel of the Eagle (and its sort-of near neighbours, The King’s Arms and The New Oxford), paired with the polished look and high-grade food and drink selection of Spinningfields’ better venues.

-In short, looks like David Gandy, thinks like David Bowie (especially Low-era Bowie, with his striking tangerine-coloured locks, but minus the naughty drug habit).
+In short, looks like David Gandy, thinks like David Bowie (especially Low-era Bowie, with his striking tangerine-coloured locks).
 Or Kates Moss and Bush, to be all gender parity about it.

 This part of the city (Salford or Manchester, choose your team) has been weirdly overlooked for a long time.
-Tangerine brings something snazzy and savvy to the area, and does it with style.
+Tangerine brings something new and exciting to the area, and does it with style.

 What's on near Tangerine